forestbiotech-lab/miRPursuit/README.md

-# sRNA-workflow
+# miRPursuit

 **Check out our read the docs page for a more structed overview of this project:**
 <ul>http://srna-workflow.rtfd.org/</ul>
+Soon will be changed to miRPursuit

-**sRNAworkflow: a pipeline for analysis of large-scale plant small RNA datasets**
+**miRPursuit: a pipeline for analysis of large-scale plant small RNA datasets**

 Costa B.V.<sup>1</sup>, Rodrigues A<sup>1,2</sup>, Chaves I<sup>1</sup>, Bohn A<sup>2</sup>, Miguel C<sup>1,2</sup>